Zywave/booster/src/_areas/application-framework/components/shell.md

 Should you need to extend the footer with extra legal jargon or disclaimers, you'll want to make use of the `legalese` slot.

+**Note:** While Zywave Shell *will* provide the copyright years for you should you forget, it is required that your application supply the `current-year` attribute with a server-side provided year.
+Client-side date's are not a reliable source.

 ## Multi-profile support

 Zywave Shell, by default, will support the type of the active profile of the currently authenticated user of your application.